ilirosmanaj/detect_kermit/README.md

 ## General steps:

-* Get images from `The muppets show` videos
+* Get images from `The Muppets show` videos
 * Use frames from episode 1 and 2 as training set
     * Those frames are divided in two classes: `kermit` and `no-kermit`
 * Use frames from episode 3 as validation set
-* Enrich kermit images by:
+* Enrich Kermit images by:
     * rotating images (left, right and 180 degrees)
-    * downloading some kermit images from google
+    * downloading some more Kermit images from google
-* Enrich non kermit images by adding non kermit images (e.g. green frogs, human, nature etc)
+* Enrich non kermit images by adding non kermit images (e.g. green frogs, humans, nature etc)

 ## Running

-### Get images from vidoes
+### Get images from videos

 In order to get the frames as images from video, run the following: